circleci/circleci-docs/jekyll/_cci2/language-python.md

 ## Get the Code

-The configuration above is from a demo Go app, which you can access at [https://github.com/circleci/cci-demo-flask](https://github.com/circleci/cci-demo-flask).
+The configuration above is from a demo Python/flask app, which you can access at [https://github.com/circleci/cci-demo-flask](https://github.com/circleci/cci-demo-flask).

 Fork the project and download it to your machine.
 Then, [add the project]({{ site.baseurl }}/2.0/first-steps/#adding-projects) through CircleCI.
 Finally, delete everything in `.circleci/config.yml`.